Skip to content

 Subject Line: Action Needed: W-9 Request

-We were recently notified by the IRS of a mismatch between the name and Taxpayer Identification Number (TIN) that you have on file with Dwolla.
-Each year, Dwolla submits a Form 1099-K to the IRS for any user whose payment volume exceeds the federal threshold.
-As a customer of [Client Name], your transfers on that platform are performed through your Dwolla account, and are reported by Dwolla in your 1099-K.
+We were recently notified by the IRS of a mismatch between the name and Taxpayer Identification Number (TIN) that you provided to Dwolla through the Form W-9 request.
+Each year, Dwolla submits a Form 1099-K to the IRS for any user whose payments received for goods and services exceeds the federal threshold.
+As a customer of [Client Name], your transfers on that platform are performed through your Dwolla account, and are reported by Dwolla in your Form 1099-K.

-Dwolla attempted to verify your name and TIN that you provided when creating your account with [Client Name] using the IRS verification service and received an error.
+Dwolla attempted to verify your name and TIN that you provided using the IRS verification service and received an error.
 Your TIN may be a Social Security Number (SSN) or Employer Identification Number (EIN) and the name may be your legal name or a business name.
-Because the IRS has identified a potential mismatch, we require you to fill out the provided Form W-9 so that we can ensure that information is correct in our records.
-If we do not receive the Form W-9 within 30 days of this notice, we will be required to suspend your account and you will not be able to initiate transfers with [Client Name].
+Because the IRS has identified a potential mismatch, we require you to provide corrected Form W-9 information.
+You will receive another email from Dwolla soon with a link to provide that information.
+If we do not receive correct Form W-9 information within 30 days of this notice, we will be required to suspend your account and you will not be able to initiate transfers with [Client Name].

 Note: Dwolla is collecting your Form W-9 through the link provided in this email.
 Please do not email us a PDF copy of your Form W-9.